Keyboard shortcuts

 Include this information when reporting issues:

-1. Agent version: radar-agent --version
+1. Collector version: radar-collector --version

-2. Validation output: radar-agent --validate
+2. Validation output: radar-collector --validate

-3. Debug logs: RUST_LOG=debug radar-agent 2>&1 | head -100
+3. Debug logs: RUST_LOG=debug radar-collector 2>&1 | head -100

 4. Connection test results